 April 11 - 17, 2019 - This week, we are conducting a short, anonymous survey of Black birth workers in honour of Black Maternal Health Week.
 We are interested in hearing about how your identity and lived experience shapes the work you do.
 We also know that your perspective as a racialized individual is unique and often attuned to what others might miss.

-This survey is spearheaded by The Reproductive Justice Story Project team member, Solana Cain.
+This survey is spearheaded by The Obstetric Justice Project team member, Solana Cain.
 Solana is a journalist, photographer, and certifying Black birth worker passionate about creating stories that shine a light on reproductive injustice for Black and racialized communities.

 “Once our healthy baby boy was here and I was brought up to the maternity ward, the nurses on staff proceeded to be very rude to my boyfriend, his father.
 The nurse assigned to me refused to allow him to help me bathe him, stating, "She needs to learn how to bathe HER baby!"
 Even though the baby was just as much his as he was mine.
 When he left the unit at one point I had a nurse come in and ask me if he was even the actual father of our son.
 We were young, only 19.
 We hadn't been together long, and my boyfriend is Indigenous.
 Due to them pushing him away in the hospital my boyfriend had a hard time bonding with our son.
 He was nervous and reluctant to help at bath times as he did not know, and he felt very robbed of those crucial first hours.
 Looking back on it I feel angry.
 It was horrible to act towards him, and in a world where young fathers take off all the time the nurses should be encouraging the ones who are around to stay around, not mistreating them and pushing them away. “